Teoscar Hernández Player Props: Mariners vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.82 team ERA ranks 23rd across all MLB pitching staffs.
+- The Phillies have a 4.78 team ERA that ranks 23rd among all league pitching staffs.

-- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (21 total, 0.9 per game).
+- The Phillies give up the eighth-fewest home runs in baseball (23 total, one per game).

-- Falter makes the start for the Phillies, his fifth of the season.
-He is 0-3 with a 4.50 ERA and 12 strikeouts in 22 2/3 innings pitched.
+- The Phillies will send Walker (2-1) to the mound to make his fifth start of the season.
+He is 2-1 with a 3.80 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- His most recent time out was in relief on Sunday when the lefty threw 2/3 innings against the Colorado Rockies while allowing hits.
+- In his most recent time out on Wednesday, the righty threw 6 1/3 innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.

-- In four games this season, the 26-year-old has amassed a 4.50 ERA and 4.9 strikeouts per nine innings, while giving up a batting average of .262 to opposing batters.
+- In four games this season, the 30-year-old has an ERA of 3.80, with 7.2 strikeouts per nine innings.
+Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.